keb/keb.github.io/content/backlog.md

 * The Legend of Zelda: Ocarina of Time
 * The Legend of Zelda: Windwaker
 * Tactics Ogre: Let Us Cling Together
-* Super Mario RPG: Legend of the Seven Stars
 * Super Mario Sunshine
 * Jak 3
 * Celeste (finish B-Sides)